stedolan/counterexamples/src/distinctness-recursion.md

 variable.
 For instance, $α$ and $α → α$ fail to unify because of this check.

-So, if using unification to check distictness, it is natural to believe that $α$ and $α → α$ are distinct, regardless of what $α$ is.
+So, if using unification to check distinctness, it is natural to believe that $α$ and $α → α$ are distinct, regardless of what $α$ is.
 However, this is only sound if there are no infinite or recursive types in the language: if a type $T$ could be constructed equal to $T